sbsaga/toon/README.md

 ## ✨ Overview

-**TOON for Laravel** — also known as **Token-Optimized Object Notation** — is a **Laravel-native AI optimization library** that converts large JSON or PHP arrays into a **compact, human-readable, and token-efficient format**.
+**TOON for Laravel** — also known as **Token-Optimized Object Notation** — is a **Laravel-native AI data optimization library** that transforms large JSON or PHP arrays into a **compact, readable, and token-efficient format**.

-🧠 Designed for developers integrating **ChatGPT, Gemini, Claude, Mistral, or OpenAI APIs**, TOON helps you:
+It’s crafted for developers working with **ChatGPT, Gemini, Claude, Mistral, or OpenAI APIs**, helping you:
-✅ Save tokens and reduce costs
+✅ Save tokens and reduce API costs
 ✅ Simplify complex prompt structures
-✅ Improve AI understanding and response quality
+✅ Improve AI response quality and context understanding
-✅ Maintain clarity, reversibility, and human readability
+✅ Maintain human readability and reversibility

 > 💬 *“Compress your prompts, not your ideas.”*

 ---